bharath0080/JenkinsRelated/generalCommands.md

    5. Delete remote branch

 	 `git  push origin --delete test`

+   6. Delete remote branch with username and password

+	 `git push   "https://<username>:<password>@<url>"   --delete Test_1`

-   6. Git push from one branch to another remote branch
+   7. Git push from one branch to another remote branch

 	`git push origin <from_branch>:<to_branch>`

-   7. Checkout the tag
+   8. Checkout the tag

 	`git checkout 2.3.1 -b <Branch_Name>`

-   8. To kickstart with inclusive naming for repositories which has master as default branch.
+   9. To kickstart with inclusive naming for repositories which has master as default branch.
     ```
         git checkout master
         git branch -m master main